RoboMaster-Club/HUD/README.md

         5. OLED Feature
             1. Operating Voltage	1.65V-3.3V
             1. I2C Addresses	0x30 (Default), 0x31
+        6. Use only light bar to show data
     4. Traditional reflection design
     5. TFT screen + camera feed
         1. Place screen in front of VTM camera and use another camera to capture the view behind the LCD